bprcore/silver-octo-chainsaw/README.md

 # silver-octo-chainsaw
 Practice managed repository
+or, "A Tail of Two Birds"

-This is a sample readme file in a repository which will be used to practice pull requests.
+This is a simple readme file in a repository which is being used to practice pull requests.

-Flamingos are the best feathered animals.
+Penguins are the best feathered animals, although flamingos are okay too.